Legal Professionals Program

 A Basic Crime Scene Investigation for Legal Professionals course was held in Morgantown, WV July 29 – August 1, 2013.
 The goal of this course was to provide the legal professional with an opportunity to see the crime scene from the perspective of the practitioner and practice the skills necessary to properly recognize, document, collect, and preserve evidence.
 Local prosecuting and defense attorneys participated in the course.

 These trainings provided the basic precepts of forensic science training and supplied the tools to effectively apply this information for trial.
 Participants were given information on evaluating the scientific rigor of expert testimony and the reliability of forensic evidence.
-Members of academia, scientists, and attorneys instructed and presented practical examples.
+Members of academia, scientists, and attorneys instructed and presented practical examples during these programs.
 This was an excellent opportunity for the legal community to broaden their knowledge of important forensic science topics while also receiving continuing legal education.

 FSI is also sponsoring several FREE webinars on a variety of forensic science topics.
 Live webinars will be recorded and placed on the webinar archive page.